 - Commission of Postsecondary Education.
 EMTS has a Certificate of Approval to operate as a Private Business and Vocational School in the State of Nevada.
 This approval is renewed bi-annually. - National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
-EMTS is recognized by NCBTMB as a qualified school to teach massage therapy and EMTS graduates are qualified to take the NCBTMB exam for national certification. - American Massage Therapy Association (AMTA), Council of Schools.
-AMTA is the largest international organization serving the massage therapy profession, and is committed to providing quality education to future massage therapists in a caring, professional and ethical manner.
-EMTS is a member of AMTA. - Associated Bodywork and Massage Professionals (ABMP).
+EMTS is recognized by NCBTMB as a qualified school to teach massage therapy and EMTS graduates are qualified to take the NCBTMB exam for national certification. - Nevada State Board of Massage Therapy (NSBMT).
+NSBMT is the Nevada State's licensing authority for massage therapy.
+EMTS' curriculum meets NSBMT's educational requirements for licensure in the state of Nevada. - Associated Bodywork and Massage Professionals (ABMP).
 ABMP is a professional massage association representing massage, bodywork, somatic practitioners, and estheticians.
 EMTS is a member of ABMP.